HarrisonZiruiWang/HarrisonZiruiWang.github.io/misc.md

 My Chinese name is 王梓瑞. “梓瑞” is Zirui, my first name.
 It pronounces as Zee Ray.

-Born and raised in Mainland China, educated in the U.S., I regard myself as a fast learner that is driven and full of initiative.

-I play basketball in my spare time :)
+I enjoy playing basketball in my spare time :)

 ## Advice on getting into a Finance PhD program